yanCerv/Accedo/README.md

 Test For Accedo Company

-- Clone Master
+- Clone Master or feature/update

-    Or if have some issues

-- clone master and change branch to feature/update and pull changes - this branch already have the most complete tasks.

 # the test has created only in code without storyboards, using Xcode 11.2, in swift 5.1, iOS 13